farshadz1997/Microsoft-Rewards-bot-GUI-V2/README.md

 ## Features
 I added all features from two last version plus some new features:
-  - Account management and display account log
+  - Account management and display account log, also you can import your accounts from other versions of my bots.
-  - Support proxy for each account (Proxy must not need to login)
+  - Support proxy for each account (Proxy without authentication)
   - Support Mobile user agent for each account (Don't add or change this if you don't know what this is)
   - You can choose to which part of Rewards you want to be done by Bot
   - Support headless browser